-Maintained schools: First, infant, junior and primary schools 2020-21
+Maintained schools: First, infant, junior, primary and middle schools 2020-21

-Admission arrangements for community and voluntary controlled schools: academic year 2020-2021
+Admission arrangements for community and voluntary controlled first, infant, primary, junior and middle schools

 Full time places in reception classes will be available in September of the academic year within which the child becomes five years old.